-The GDPR impacts any organization that offers goods and services to people in the EU, this includes entities that are not located in the EU.
-If you run a business online, you can never know for certain whether the people you transact with are located in the EU.
-For this reason, all online businesses should be GDPR compliant as a protective measure at the very least.
+The GDPR impacts any organization that offers goods and services to people in the EU.
+This includes entities that are not located in the EU.
+If you run a business online, you never know for certain whether the people you transact with are located in the EU.
+For this reason, all online businesses should be GDPR-compliant as a protective measure.

-Personal data is funneled into two categories - to those that control the data and those that process the data.
+Personal data is funneled into two categories - those that control the data and those that process the data (controllers vs. processors).

-The GDPR defines a controller as any individual, public authority, agency, or another body that determines the purpose and means of processing personal data.
+The GDPR defines a controller as any individual, public authority, agency, or another body determining the purpose and processing of personal data.
 Controllers decide how personal data is processed.

 For example, a music school uses a digital screen to notify parents in the waiting room when each teacher is ready.
 The screen displays the name of each child and the room number of their music lesson.